yashika3007/Ecommerce-Analysis/README.md

 Owner of Suresh Store wants us to help them create a dashboard to track and analyze their online sales across India.
 ## Dataset Used
 - <a href = "https://github.com/yashika3007/Ecommerce-Analysis/blob/main/SureshEcommerce.pbix">Dataset</a>
+## Process
+- Verify data for any missing values and anomalies, and sort out the same.
+- Made sure data is consistent and clean with respect to data type , data format and values used.
+- Created Reports according to the Questions asked.
+- Merge all Reports in to one dashboard and apply slicer to make dynamic.